Reef Dive, Ghar Lapsi, Malta

 Around this area, you will find areas of large sand patches, sea grass and large boulders with a maximum depth of 16m.
 This dive tests your navigational skills with and without a compass.

-Around the Large Middle Reef, to the right you will find a massive, heavy bullky clump of fishing nets.
-Many have tried to remove this but have failed to to the size and weight as its mostly being compressed down from the sand.
+Around the Large Middle Reef, to the right you will find a massive, heavy bulky clump of fishing nets.
+Many have tried to remove this but have failed to to the size and weight.

 DIVE SITE SPECIFICATION: Ghar Lapsi